RobinLe0/RobinLe0/CodeGuidelines.md

 ### Target Platform
-The main idea is not to create portable code - however, wherever possible, platform-dependent code should be avoided.
+Creating portable code is not the main goal - however, wherever possible, platform-dependent code should be avoided.

 The main target platform is 64-bit Windows.
-32-bit compatibility might be provided, but that is only optional.
+32-bit compatibility might be provided in special cases.

 ### DLL Interface
 All my DLLs are C-compatible with `__stdcall` as a calling convention.

-`.lib` files provided are for Visual Studio 2015+ (as those are all binary-compatible).
+`.lib` files provided are for Visual Studio 2015+ (as those are all binary-compatible when working with the most recent version of Visual Studio).